maghiel/home-assistant.io/source/_integrations/reolink.markdown

 - Play ringtones on speakers (echo dot/Google Home/smart hubs) throughout the house when someone presses the doorbell.
 - Pause a TV and show a notification badge on the TV when the doorbell is pressed (only when the TV is already on).
 - Play the quick replay messages of a Reolink doorbell only when not home (geofencing)
-- Wake up and start recording on other battery cameras nearby if one camera/motion sensor detects a event.
+- Wake up and start recording on other battery cameras nearby if one camera/motion sensor detects an event.
 - Turn on spotlights/sirens of other cameras nearby when one camera detects a person/vehicle/animal.
-- If a camera detects a person/vehicle/animal then point other PTZ camaras in that direction using PTZ presets
+- If a camera detects a person/vehicle/animal, then point other PTZ cameras in that direction using PTZ presets.
 - Switch day night mode (Color/IR Black&White) based on sunset/sunrise times or the status of (outdoor) lights instead of relying on the internal light sensor.
 - Change the camera volume based on the time and/or when you are Home or not (geofencing)
 - Increase framerate and maximum bitrate of a camera when a person/vehicle/animal is detected and lower it again after 1 minute of no detection.
 This safes storage space so you can record longer when recording 24/7 without compromising image clarity during events.
 - Turn on indoor lights close to windows in a sequence with some time delays if a camera detects a person to make it look like someone is home.
 - Show a camera stream full screen on a wallpanel/tablet/Google Home display when someone rings the doorbell.
 - Switch HDR mode of the camera based on sunset/sunrise
-- Make a input boolean helper to easily disable notifications on all cameras and automatically enable notifications again after 1 hour.
+- Make an input boolean helper to easily disable notifications on all cameras and automatically enable notifications again after 1 hour.

 ## Troubleshooting